cb-cloud/flutter_in_app_notification/README.md

 - Implementation for more gesture
   - Swipe horizontal
 - Performance optimization
-  - Currently `InAppNotification` is recommended to use in `builder` of `MaterialApp`, but it means create instance each time of routing.
+  - ~~Currently `InAppNotification` is recommended to use in `builder` of `MaterialApp`, but it means create instance each time of routing.~~ ✅
 - Animation improvement
-  - So far, we have confirmed that using a Widget with a height higher than the `minAlertHeight ` specified for `InApp` will slightly break the animation.
+  - ~~So far, we have confirmed that using a Widget with a height higher than the `minAlertHeight ` specified for `InApp` will slightly break the animation.~~ ✅

 ## 💭 Have a question?
 If you have a question or found issue, feel free to [create an issue](https://github.com/cb-cloud/flutter_in_app_notification/issues/new).